In 2020 The Shepherd Centre is celebrating 50 years of giving children with hearing loss a voice.

 If you’ve been touched by the work of The Shepherd Centre for deaf children you can donate to ensure our organisation remains for another 50 years!

-Our 50th Anniversary Gala has been postponed to June 2021 but we’re keen to celebrate with you!
+Our Gala Dinner ‘Reach for the Stars’ will take place on Saturday 6th November 2021 and we’re keen to celebrate with you!
 Purchase your ticket today.